realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

 ## Inheritance <a name="inheritance"></a>
-  - Inheritance is the idea that a new `class` can inherit from another `class` all of its methods and variables, and then add new methods or override methods in the subclass that will modify the behavior of the original `class`
+  - Inheritance is the idea that a new `class` can inherit from another `class` all of its methods and variables, and then add new methods or override methods in the subclass that will modify the behavior of the original `class`.
-  - Classes can inherit from other classes to reuse code and "state", and to create "subtypes/subclasses"
+  - Classes can inherit from other classes to reuse code and "state", and to create "subtypes/subclasses."
-  - The class that is inherited from is called the "superclass" and the class that inherits is called the "subclass"
+  - The class that is inherited from is called the "superclass" and the class that inherits is called the "subclass."
-  - The "subclass" is also called a "derived class" and the "superclass" is also called a "base class"
+  - The "subclass" is also called a "derived class" and the "superclass" is also called a "base class."
+  - "Subtyping," "Subclassing," and "Inheritance" are all the same concept, and are the basis for polymorphism and dynamic binding.

     ```mermaid
     ---
-    title: Inheritance Example Diagram
+    title: Class Inheritance Example Diagram

     ---
     classDiagram
+    direction TB
     Media <|-- MP3 : extends
     Media <|-- Video : extends
     MP3 <|-- ProtectedMP3 : extends